DataSQRL/datasqrl.github.io/docs/reference/operations/package-config.md

 ## Engines {#engine}

-`engines` is a list of engine configurations that the compiler uses to instantiate the engines in the data pipeline.
+`engines` is a map of engine configurations by engine name that the compiler uses to instantiate the engines in the data pipeline.
 The DataSQRL compiler produces an integrated data pipeline against those engines.
 DataSQRL expects that a stream and database engine is configured as shown in the example above.

 When you use the [DataSQRL command](command) without specifying an engine, DataSQRL will instantiate default engines for you.
 Learn more about the [build process](build).